mu-editor/pup/README.rst

   on the Windows Programs and Features listing.

-* Use ``--license-path=<license-path>`` to bundle the given license text and require users to accept it before installation.
+* Use ``--license-path=<license-path>`` to bundle the given license text and require users to accept it before installation (not currently supported on Linux AppImage).

   The given ``<license-path>`` must be an ASCII-encoded text file.